nitinkc/nitinkc.github.io/_posts/2016-04-04-jekyll-blog-GitHub-hosting.md

   nav: "algo"
 ---

+Making a personal website using GitHub's free Hosting for the Jekyll Sites

 {% include toc title="Index" %}

-Making a personal website using GitHubs free Hosting for the Jekyll Sites

 Create a blog with naming convention of yyyy-mm-dd-name-of-the-blog.md and save it in \_posts directory

 On a new machine (mac) use this link